firebus/splunk-jira/README.md

 | jirarest jqlsearch JQL_QUERY
 ```

-* Run a JQL search and return the change history for all matching Issues.
+* Run a JQL search and return the all Changes for all matching Issues.
 ```
 | jirarest changelog JQL_QUERY
 ```

-* List rapidboards (Greenhopper)
+* List rapidboards of the configured users (Greenhopper REST API)
 ```
 | jirarest rapidboards [list|all|RAPIDBOARD_ID]
 ```